cadenzaflow/cadenzaflow-docs-static/get-started/content/archive/java-process-app/service-task.md

 # Add a Service Task to the Process

-Use the Camunda Modeler to add a service task after the user task.
+Use the Cadenzaflow Modeler to add a service task after the user task.
 To do so, select the activity shape (rectangle) and drag it onto a sequence flow (see screenshot).
 Name it *Process Request*.
 Change the activity type to *Service Task* by clicking on it and using the wrench button.

 {{< img src="../img/modeler-service-task1.png" >}}